-The long-awaited Carnival of Venice is back this year, from 19 February to 2 March 2022!
-The good news was confirmed by the mayor of Venice himself at the end of January.
-The city will also hold its ‘pre-carnival’ from 12 to 18 February 2022.
+The always magical Carnival of Venice is back this year, from 11 to 21 February 2023!
+The city will also hold its ‘pre-carnival’ schedule of events from 4 to 5 February 2023.

 View this post on Instagram